AVUIs/Modulant/README.md

 Modulant allows for the creation of images and their sonification.

-The present implementation is built upon image-importing ~~and freehand-drawing~~<sup>not yet</sup> modules that may be used to create arbitrary visual scenes (and eerie sounds), with more constrained functional and typographical modules in development.
+The present implementation is built upon image-importing and freehand-drawing modules that may be used to create arbitrary visual scenes (and eerie sounds), with more constrained functional and typographical modules in development.

 The audio engine is inspired by a 1940’s synthesizer, the ANS, that scans across images.
 In this scanning, one axis is time and the other axis is frequency.
 Modulant thus becomes a graphical space to be explored sonically and vice-versa.
 The project is built with Processing for graphics and interaction, and Ruby & Puredata for sound.